strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 _Polynomial data_ are formalized by the `trait` below as a combination of Multiplicative data and Additive data

-{% include_code Polynomial lang:scala Polynomial.scala %}
+{% include_code JavaOneUniversity2014_Polynomial lang:scala JavaOneUniversity2014_Polynomial.scala %}

 `trait Polynomial[A]`